ike9000e/p7z-usr/README.md

 -------------------------------
 	1. Unpack main P7Z Usr package file ("p7z_usr_xxxxx.zip") into selected directory.
 	2. Download P7ZIP version 15.09.
 Website: http://p7zip.sourceforge.net/
-	3. Unpack P7ZIP into "./p7zip/p7zip_15x09", subdirectory of P7Z Usr.
+	3. Unpack P7ZIP into "./p7zip/compatible_version", subdirectory of P7Z Usr.
 	   (Actually only ./CPP and ./C subdirectories are required for build process).
 	4. Locate the "makefile" file in "./projects/01_shared_lib" subdir.
 	5. Use this command to compile and build: "make release".
+	   (Note: the 'debug' build target is just a placeholder and currently has no use).
-	6. On successful build, shared lib file "p7z_usr.wcx" will be creared in "./projects/01_shared_lib/bin/Release".
+	6. On successful build, shared library file "p7z_usr.wcx" will be creared in "./projects/01_shared_lib/bin/Release".

 Installation
 --------------------
+	No special steps required, instructions below just follow standard steps as if to install any other WCX plugin in DCMD.

 	Typically, creeate following new subdir under DCMD root directory:
 			"./plugins/wcx/p7z_usr"

-	Copy following files to it:
+	Copy following files into it:

 		* main plugin file: "p7z_usr.wcx".
 		* configuration file: "p7z_usr.ini" (optional).
 		* main P7ZIP library file, "7z.so" (or symlink to the file).

-	Make sure "7z.so" library can be located by P7z Usr library in case if using symlink instead of reular file.
+	Make sure "7z.so" library can be located by P7z Usr library, in case if using symlink instead of regular file.

 	Default location for "7z.so" is the same directory "p7z_usr.wcx" is in, in this case:
 		"./plugins/wcx/p7z_usr/7z.so"

 	In DCMD go to Options then Plugins.
-In Packer Plugin tab, click the "Add" button and select the "p7z_usr.wcx" file.
+In Packer Plugin tab click the "Add" button and select the "p7z_usr.wcx" file.
 	In the "Tweak" dialog box, add the file extensions of file types for this plugin to open, see handlers list below.

 	Notes:
-	* this is a read-only plugin, omitting types supported by other dedicated plugins is recommended.
+	* this is a read-only plugin, omitting types supported by other, archive dedicated, plugins is recommended.
 	* list of file types supported is long, direct editing of DCMD configuration file may be a better approach.

 Formats and suffix list sample
 -----------------------------------------